Language attrition: Study

-The term first language attrition (FLA) refers to the gradual decline in native language proficiency.
-As speakers use their L2 frequently and become proficient (or even dominant) in it, some aspects of the L1 can deteriorate or become subject to L2 influence.

 The study of language attrition became a subfield of linguistics with a 1980 conference at the University of Pennsylvania called "Loss of Language Skills".
 The aim of the conference was to discuss areas of second language attrition and to discuss ideas for possible future research.
 The conference revealed that attrition is a wide topic, with numerous factors and taking many forms.

 Decades later, the field of first language attrition gained new momentum with two conferences held in Amsterdam in 2002 and 2005, as well as a series of graduate workshops and panels at international conferences, such as the International Symposium on Bilingualism (2007, 2009), the annual conferences of the European Second Language Association, and the AILA World Congress (2008).
 The outcomes of some of these meetings were later published in edited volumes.
+The term first language attrition (FLA) refers to the gradual decline in native language proficiency.
+As speakers use their L2 frequently and become proficient (or even dominant) in it, some aspects of the L1 can deteriorate or become subject to L2 influence.

+Research on L2 attrition is lacking, as most research focused on L1 attrition.
+Only during the 1970s and early 1980s did research on L2 attrition and memory start to appear.
+However, there are many overlaps between L1 attrition and L2 attrition.

 To study the process of language attrition, researchers initially looked at neighboring areas of linguistics to identify which parts of the L1 system attrite first; lacking years of direct experimental data, linguists studied language contact, creolization, L2 acquisition, and aphasia, and applied their findings to language acquisition.
+Language loss caused by aging, brain injuries, or neurological disorders is not considered part of language attrition.

 One issue that is faced when researching attrition is distinguishing between normal L2 influence on the L1 and actual attrition of the L1.
 Since all bilinguals experience some degree of cross linguistic influence, where the L2 interferes with the retrieval of the speaker's L1, it is difficult to determine if delays and/or mistakes in the L1 are due to attrition or caused by CLI.
 Also, simultaneous bilinguals may not have a language that is indistinguishable from that of a native speaker or a language where their knowledge of it is less extensive than a native speaker's; therefore testing for attrition is difficult.

+Types of attrition

+L1 attrition

+L1 attrition is the partial or complete loss of one's first, often native, language.
+This can often result from immigration to an L2-dominant region, daily activities in L2-dominant environments, or motivational factors.